Ferryville Ordinance Chapter 8

 (1) Legislative intent.

-including the premises on which they are located together with all unit accessory structures, except
+the premises on which they are located together with all unit accessory structures, except as

-ordinance, they shall have ascribed to them their ordinary accepted meanings or such as the context
+they shall have ascribed to them their ordinary accepted meanings or such as the context herein may

 (a) Village shall mean the Village of Ferryville.